EngineerArchitect/snakereader/readme.txt

 Snake Reader is Optical Character Recognition program fully written in Python by students of Wroc³aw University of Technology (Computer Science).
 Program uses neural network in recognition stage and optional dictionary checking later.
 It has it's own GUI but can also be used by a command line (as a plugin).
+Due to some problems with Python, please run Snake Reader straight from SnakeReader.py file.

 An interaction with a program using a command line: